Moonesh0805/EXPERIMENT--04-INTERFACING-AN16X2-LCD-DISPLAY-WITH-ARM-/README.md

  2. click on FILE, click on new stm 32 project

- 3. select the target to be programmed  as shown below and click on next
+ 3. select the target to be programmed  and click on next

  4.select the program name